Advances in Methods and Practices in Psychological Science Submission Guidelines

 All articles may also include the following sections after the main text and before the reference list, as appropriate:

 - Acknowledgments: Authors should use this section to identify any people who should be credited for their assistance with the reported research.

-- Prior versions: If part or all of a submitted manuscript was previously posted to a blog or to a preprint archive, provide a link to those sources and briefly indicate what aspects of the manuscript are shared between the submitted version and earlier versions.
+- Prior versions: If part or all of a submitted manuscript was previously posted to a blog or to a preprint archive, the authors should provide a link to that source and briefly indicate what aspects of the submitted manuscript are shared with that prior version.

-Authors can query the editors for guidance before submission of any manuscript type.
-Although editors might be able to provide input and suggestions prior to submission, editor encouragement to submit a manuscript or proposal does not guarantee that the submission will be deemed appropriate for AMPPS or that it will eventually be accepted for publication.
+Authors may query the editors for guidance before submission of any manuscript type or to submit an article proposal in the form of a 1-2 paragraph summary.
+Although editors might be able to provide input and suggestions prior to submission, editor encouragement to submit a manuscript does not guarantee that the submission will be deemed appropriate for AMPPS or that it will eventually be accepted for publication.

 Initially, editors will evaluate each submission internally to determine whether the content fits the scope of AMPPS and whether the submission meets all of the requirements for publication in AMPPS (e.g., see the “Content Requirements” section above).
 Articles in AMPPS must be understandable to a wide audience, and those deemed inappropriately narrow may be rejected or returned to the authors prior to external review.
 Manuscripts that that fall within the scope of AMPPS will be sent to two or more external experts for peer review.
 To ensure accessibility, at least one reviewer, often an editorial board member, will be asked to evaluate the accessibility of the article to a broad audience.
 That “breadth” reviewer will not be an expert on the subject matter or methodology.
 Authors may submit the names of preferred (“recommended”) and nonpreferred (“opposed”) reviewers, and editors will consider these requests.